From the Estate Planning and Probate Group

 How much can I transfer without causing gift tax?

-You may transfer $14,000 to as many individuals as you desire, each year, tax free.
-This is known as the annual exclusion from the gift tax.
-However, regardless of the size of the gift, it must be a “present interest” gift in order to qualify for the annual exclusion.
-A present interest gift is a gift that the beneficiary has full control over at the time the gift is made.
-For instance, if John gives Jane $14,000 in cash, Jane has full control over this amount immediately.
+Each year, you may make a tax-free transfer of an amount up to the gift tax annual exclusion amount to as many individuals as you desire.
+In order to qualify for the annual exclusion, the gift must be a “present interest” gift.
+A present interest gift is a gift over which the beneficiary has full control at the time the gift is made.
+For instance, if John gives Jane $10,000 in cash, Jane has full control over this amount immediately.
 Therefore, the gift will be deemed a “present interest” gift and it will qualify for the annual exclusion.
-However, if John gives Jane a check and does not allow Jane to cash it for five years, Jane does not have immediate use of the funds.
-Therefore, the gift is not a present interest gift and does not qualify for the annual exclusion.
-In this case, the entire amount of the gift is taxable.
-Gifts to a trust are generally not considered present interest gifts.
+However, if John gives Jane a check for $10,000 in December and does not allow Jane to cash it until the following year in February, Jane does not have immediate use of the funds when she receives the check in December.
+This gift is not a present interest gift and does not qualify for the annual exclusion.
+In this case, the entire amount of the gift is taxable even though the total dollar amount is less than the gift tax annual exclusion.
+A gift to a trust is generally not considered a present interest gift.

 Is there a way to qualify gifts to a trust for the annual exclusion?

 Yes.
 In order to make a gift to a trust qualify for as a present interest gift, the beneficiary must be given the right to withdraw the transferred funds for a specified period of time after the gift is made.
 This right to withdraw the funds is often referred to as a Crummey Withdrawal Right (so named after the creator of this technique, Mr. Crummey…seriously, that was his name!).
 Beneficiaries must be notified of this right to withdraw each time a transfer is made to the trust in order to ensure that the transfer qualifies as an annual exclusion gift.